junxit/us-congress-bills-115/metadata.md

 - 2018-05-15 — Introduced in Senate
 - 2018-05-15 — Introduced in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time. (text of measure as introduced: CR S2681)
 - 2018-05-16 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 416.
+- 2018-07-18 — Amendment SA 3398 agreed to in Senate by Unanimous Consent.
+- 2018-07-18 — Amendment SA 3398 proposed by Senator Rounds for Senator Flake. (consideration: CR S5074; text: CR S5074) In the nature of a substitute.
+- 2018-07-18 — Measure laid before Senate by unanimous consent. (consideration: CR S5074)
+- 2018-07-18 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-07-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-07-18 — Senate amendment agreed to: Amendment SA 3398 agreed to in Senate by Unanimous Consent.
+- 2018-07-18 — Senate amendment proposed (on the floor): Amendment SA 3398 proposed by Senator Rounds for Senator Flake.(consideration: CR S5074; text: CR S5074)
+- 2018-07-18 — Senate amendment submitted